Why do great ideas fail to become great products?

 What template makes hackathon judging fair, fast, and transparent?

 • Download: included in the full toolkit.
-Free for Ainna users-see the last section of this guide for details.
+Free for Ainna users - see the last section of this guide for details.

 Key Takeaway

 Judging credibility is hackathon program credibility.
 The Hackathon Assessment Template makes fairness structural rather than dependent on individual judge generosity.
-That is the foundation of a hackathon program that participants trust enough to return to.

 What is the Universal Idea Model and why does every innovator need to know it?